kenjis/ci-phpunit-test/CONTRIBUTING.md

-# Contributing to CI PHPUnit Test
+# Contributing to ci-phpunit-test

 ## Testing

-There are tests for *CI PHPUnit Test*: https://github.com/kenjis/ci-app-for-ci-phpunit-test/tree/master/application/tests
+There are tests for ci-phpunit-test: https://github.com/kenjis/ci-app-for-ci-phpunit-test/tree/master/application/tests

 Please write tests for your code and send Pull Request to it, if you could.